Exercise and Heart Health

 Download: Tips to Get Moving

 Only half of U.S. adults get the recommended amount of exercise, and that proportion drops among older age groups.
-Stay healthy no matter what your age by getting at least 30 minutes of moderate-intensity activity at least five days a week.
+Stay healthy no matter what your age by striving for 30 minutes of moderate-intensity activity at least five days a week.
+The good news is benefits begin at lower amounts , so start where you are and make a goal to achieve the recommended amount.

 Most people can safely exercise without any special medical evaluation.
 Just get out and go!